-An ancient Tuscan town hemmed in by 16th-century ramparts and laced with narrow cobblestone streets, romantic Lucca is an ideal place to explore.
+An ancient Tuscan town hemmed in by 16th-century ramparts and laced with narrow cobblestone streets; romantic Lucca is an ideal place to explore.
 It’s impossible not to fall in love with the old center, where the medieval lanes are studded with gleaming church spires and broken up by spacious sunlit plazas.
 Although only 45 miles west of Florence, Lucca feels a world away.
 The center is refreshingly peaceful, with almost no traffic compared to many other places in Italy, since cars are banned in most of the medieval quarter.

 The tentacles of Lucca’s history reach far, far back.
 Research has shown that this area was inhabited as many as 50,000 years ago, although there is precious little evidence about life before the Romans, who settled the city in 180BC.
 In 56 BC, Lucca was the site of the First Triumvirate between Julius Caesar, Pompey, and Crassus.
-Another red-letter date in history was 47 AD, when Christianity arrived to Tuscany and Lucca became the first city to convert, paving the way for it to become an important stop for pilgrims in later centuries.
+Another red-letter date in history was 47 AD when Christianity arrived in Tuscany and Lucca became the first city to convert, paving the way for it to become an essential stop for pilgrims in later centuries.
 Lucca’s long history can still be glimpsed in bits and pieces today; the Piazza San Michele sits atop the site that once held the Roman Forum, the Piazza dell Anfiteatro fills the elliptical spot left by the Roman amphitheater, and many of the old streets follow those laid out by Roman settlers.

-While other Italian cities were busy churning out painters and sculptors, Lucca’s major cultural contribution has been in music.
+While other Italian cities were busy churning out painters and sculptors, Lucca’s significant cultural contribution has been in music.
 The birthplace of famed operatic composer Giacomo Puccini (1858-1924), the mastermind behind La Bohème and Madame Butterfly, among other works, Lucca is a hotspot for opera lovers even today; the summer Puccini Festival offers a top-notch lineup of Puccini’s best works.
 Another well-known composer born in Lucca is Luigi Boccherini (1743-1805), who shook up the chamber music world with works like his beloved Minuet no. 13.

 Gastronomy & Wine